Year: 2025

 Volgograd State Technical University, Volgograd, Russia

-Head Economist of Rostov Regional Division of the Southern Main Branch of the Central Bank of the Russian Federation
+consultant of economic department of Rostov regional division of the Southern main branch of the Central bank of the Russian Federation

 Southern Main Branch of the Central Bank, Rostov-on-Don, Russia